 As distant relatives of shrews, hedgehogs have changed little in the past 15 million years.
 They can be found across a wide range of rural and urban habitats including your very own back garden here in Kent.
 It’s no surprise that they’re often referred to as the gardener’s friend due to their careful habits and diet of common garden pests such as slugs, snails and caterpillars.

-But as more gardens are cemented over, and pesticides used to kill the insects they depend on, hedgehogs are finding it harder to find the food and shelter they need to survive through to the spring.
+But as more gardens are cemented over, and pesticides used to kill the insects they depend on, hedgehogs are finding it harder to find the food and shelter they need to survive and rear young hoglets.

 Hedgehog numbers have dropped by 30% in the last ten years.

 Six out of ten people didn't see a hedgehog in their garden last year, and the majority of children have never seen a wild hedgehog at all.
-In the 1950s the UK hedgehog population was roughly 30million but fewer than 1 million are now thought to be left, even fewer across Kent!
-As we enjoy the last days of summer and retreat into cosy homes with warm fires, we’re calling on the people of Kent to help support this friendly animal.
+In the 1950s the UK hedgehog population was roughly 30 million but fewer than 1 million are now thought to be left, even fewer across Kent.

 Hedgehogs travel 2 to 3km a night looking for food or a mate so don’t let your garden be an obstacle course.
 A 13cm hole cut in the base of fences and walls provides a perfect tunnel and access route for hedgehogs to travel through.